ruarfff/music-monkey-api/README.md

 ## Developing locally

+You have 2 options.
+Install required tools locally or use docker (with docker-compose in this case).

+### Using dev tools in local environment

 This app relies on redis for caching.
 It also connects to dynamodb when running locally.
 These should both be stubbed out for local development but not gotten there yet.

 Install [Redis](https://redis.io/) and make sure it's running.